peter-ryseck/boid-firefight/README.md

-# Boid Swarm Simulation
+# Boid Firefight Swarm Simulation

 Overview

-This project simulates a boid swarm, a model for flocking behavior in birds, fish, and other collective animal movement.
+This project simulates a boid swarm fighting a wildfire.
 The simulation implements three fundamental steering behaviors:

 *   **Alignment:** Boids adjust their velocity to match the average direction of nearby boids.
 *   **Cohesion:** Boids move toward the center of mass of their neighbors.
 *   **Separation:** Boids steer away from close neighbors to avoid collisions.

+The wildfire grows stochastically outward, with both random spread intensity and random new fire start locations.

 The simulation is written in C and uses SDL2 for visualization.